The 7 Best Note-Taking Apps to Stay Organized in 2022

 Simplenote makes this list, not because it has a lot of fancy features but because it’s simple.
 If you want a note-taking app free of distraction, Simplenote should be under your radar.
 It has a clean and simple interface.

-You can’t add images and attachments, it’s all about notes.
-You only have a clean sheet with some basic formatting.
 The app syncs your notes across all platforms, so you can access them at any time.
 You can share your notes with others and invite people to collaborate on a new project.

 Pros